Harian Rakjat: Bans and closure

 With its confrontational style, Harian Rakjat always opposed other parties and the authorities.
 Because its message was considered to have violated the rules imposed by the government of the time, Harian Rakjat was occasionally banned.
 The first ban occurs lasted for 23 hours, between 13 September 1957, at 21.00 and 14 September 1957, at 20:00.
 Other newspapers, such as Indonesia Raya, Bintang Timur, Pemuda Merdeka, Djiwa Baru, Pedoman, Keng Po, and Java Bode, as well as three news agencies: Antara, PIA, and INPS were banned for the same time period.

 The ban was repeated on 16 July 1959, for a month because the paper published the PKI Central Committee statement of 3 July, entitled "Evaluation after one year of the Working Cabinet does not guarantee the implementation of the 3 chapters program, so they should be retooled immediately".
-On w August 1959, a month after the ban, Harian Rakjat returned to print.
+On 2 August 1959, a month after the ban, Harian Rakjat returned to print.
 On 2 November 1959, the newspaper was banned again by the War Authority (Penguasa Perang).
 This time, the reason was not so clear.
 This led to the Harian Rakjat circulation expansion led by PKI officials D.N.
 Aidit, M.H.
 Lukman, and other PKI activists, who directly took to the streets.